bigskysoftware/htmx/www/essays/template-fragments.md

   * [Thymeleaf](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#fragment-specification-syntax) -
     Supports fragments but does _not_ appear to support rendering them directly in controllers
   * [Chill Templates (currently in early alpha)](https://github.com/bigskysoftware/chill/tree/master/chill-script)

+Please [let me know](/discord) if you know of others, so I can add them to this list.